-My childhood in Compton can best be described as “village-style.”
+I like to say that I was “raised by the village” throughout my childhood in Compton.
 Growing up in South Los Angeles — an economically challenged, heavily Black and Latinx area — often meant being raised not just by your parents, but by aunts, uncles, grandparents and other family members.
 For me, someone with four generations of relatives buried at Lincoln Memorial Park Cemetery in nearby Carson, it was no different.
 Life in Compton was a full-blown, multi-generational family affair.

 Being part of the proverbial village also meant I had a unique lens into the community’s everyday struggle to survive, a struggle exacerbated at the time by the 1980s crack epidemic.
 I watched everyone from teenagers and young adults to the middle-aged and elderly fight from moment to moment to pay the rent, keep food on the table and push for a better life — or simply stay alive.